impromptu/impromptu/README.md

 Impromptu requires [Node.js](http://nodejs.org/) and [Redis](http://redis.io/).
 The install script currently requires [Git](http://git-scm.com/).
 Impromptu supports bash and zsh by default.

 1. `npm install -g use-impromptu`

+2. Run `which impromptu`.
+If there's no output, npm's global scripts are not available in your `$PATH`.
+You'll need to add something like `export PATH=$PATH:/usr/local/share/npm/bin` to your shell’s configuration file.

-2. Add `source impromptu` to the end of your shell’s configuration file.
+3. Add `source impromptu` to the end of your shell’s configuration file.
 You might want to run something like `echo 'source impromptu' >> ~/.bash_profile` on a default OS X install.

 Philosophy